Ukraine accuses Russia of massacre, city strewn with bodies - NewsBreak

 BUCHA, Ukraine — (AP) — Bodies with bound hands, close-range gunshot wounds and signs of torture lay scattered in a city on the outskirts of Kyiv after Russian soldiers withdrew from the area.
 Ukrainian authorities accused the departing forces on Sunday of committing war crimes and leaving behind a "scene from a horror movie."

-As images of the bodies emerged from Bucha, European leaders condemned the atrocities and called for tougher sanctions against Moscow.
+As images of the bodies — of people whom residents said were killed indiscriminately — began to emerge from Bucha, a slew of European leaders condemned the atrocities and called for tougher sanctions against Moscow.
 In a sign of how the horrific reports shook many leaders, Germany's defense minister even suggested that the European Union consider banning Russian gas imports.

-Ukrainian officials said the bodies of 410 civilians were found in Kyiv-area towns that were recently retaken from Russian forces.

 Associated Press journalists saw the bodies of at least 21 people in various spots around Bucha, northwest of the capital.
 One group of nine, all in civilian clothes, were scattered around a site that residents said Russian troops used as a base.
 They appeared to have been killed at close range.
 At least two had their hands tied behind their backs, one was shot in the head, and another's legs were bound.